John and Mary Kormendy: Antarctica 2026

 This morning began with a wonderful zodiac cruise at Musgrave inlet (see the above map).
 Our zodiac driver was expedition leader Roger Kirkwood, who is calm and experienced and who runs an exceedingly enjoyable ride.
 The weather could not have been more perfect, with calm seas and bright sunlight.
 We began with a tour around cliffs with penguins:

 Eastern Rockhopper penguins at the start of the AM zodiac ride.
-We had seen penguin shapes from the ship, but this was my first good look.
-So these are my life birds -- 3rd of the trip.
+We saw penguin shapes from the ship, but this was my first good look.
+So these are my life birds, the 3rd of the trip.

 There were many Eastern Rockhopper penguins all along the cliffs.